mbarkhau/sbk/READMEv2.md

 The eagle-eyed may observe that `2 ** 20 == 1048576`, which is slightly larger than `10 ** 7 - 1 == 999999`.
 So while the binary representation consumes 20 bits, the decimal representation never exceets 6 digits.

-Since recovery involves the input of multiple `sbk-pieces` and the key derivation takes time, a lack of protection against intput errors would make it time consuming to discover which `sbk-piece` was entered incorrectly.
+Since recovery involves the input of multiple `sbk-shares` and the key derivation takes time, a lack of protection against intput errors would make it time consuming to discover which `sbk-share` was entered incorrectly.
 To mitigate such issues, each incode encodes it's position to protect against words being skipped or entered in the wrong order.
 The maximum index is 13 which is adequate to check for skipped inputs even before the ECC data has been endered.

 ### FEC: Luby Transform Codes

 > Aside:

-As `sbk-pieces` may be stored for long periods and could deteriorate or be partially destroyed through bad handling, adding forward error correction provodes some protection and gives a better chance of recovery.
+As `sbk-shares` may be stored for long periods and could deteriorate or be partially destroyed through bad handling, adding forward error correction provodes some protection and gives a better chance of recovery.

 TODO: implementation details